 Wall Street elites have financialized our economy to make governing structures serve billionaires and corporations at the expense of the rest of us.
 Wall Street should serve the long-term health of the economy, workers, and families, not the short-term financial interests of elites.

-- Stop private equity looting: The bill addresses the predatory elements of the private equity business model that harm workers, investors, and communities.
+- Stop private equity looting: Our work addresses the predatory elements of the private equity business model that harm workers, investors, and communities.
 Read on >

 - Stop stock buybacks: It’s time to stop corporate executives from buying back the company’s stock to juice share prices and pass the cash to themselves and wealthy shareholders.
 It’s manipulating the market, plain and simple.
 Read on >